25 Front Yard Palm Tree Landscape Designs (with Pictures)

 Boost your front garden with an assortment of palms.
 Large, small, clustered, or stand-alone — there are many choices.
 Palm trees add a great level of vertical interest with lots of depth and contrast to the landscape.

-Different types of date palms used to create a focal point, fill up an empty space and to add some shade to the front yard.
+Different types of Date palms are used to create a focal point, fill up an empty space, and add some shade to the front yard.

-This front yard features a spectacular mixture of different palm trees.
-Two groupings of three foxtail palms by the front entrance accentuate the formal design.
+This front yard has a spectacular mixture of different palm trees.
+Two groupings of three foxtail palms by the front entrance highlight the formal design.

-Another element contributing to the formality is the symmetrical arrangement of boxwood bushes on both sides of the walkway.
+Another element that adds formality is the boxwood bushes that are planted in a symmetrical manner on both sides of the walkway.

-This stunning estate wouldn’t look as grand without the queen palms on both sides of the fountain.
-It’s a great example of how palms can enhance a feature’s prominence without obstructing the view from the windows.
+This stunning estate would not look as grand without those queen palms on both sides of the fountain.
+This is a great example of how palms can help a feature stand out without blocking the view from the windows.

-Four Queen palms (Syagrus romanzoffiana) planted around the fountain.
+Four Queen palms (Syagrus romanzoffiana) were planted around the fountain.

 Create More Shade With Tall Palm Trees

-Tall palm trees can provide both a tropical atmosphere and shade to the front yard without blocking the view from the windows.
+Tall palm trees can add tropical fill as well as shade to the front yard without blocking the view from the windows.

 A few tall Foxtail palms (Wodyetia bifurcata) by the windows provide needed shade without blocking the view.